-Mixed Choir Credits: 5
+Mixed Choir Credits: 5 Grades 9, 10, 11, 12

 This course is designed to introduce and develop healthy vocal technique in ninth grade singers.
 The Mixed Choir is comprised of students who enjoy singing and want to participate in the four major choir events: the Winter Concert, Festival of the Arts, Broadway Night, and the Spring Concert.
-All freshman interested in singing are automatically signed up for this ensemble.
+All ninth grade students interested in singing are enrolled in this ensemble.
 Many students enrolled in this course wish to make a select ensemble in the future; skills necessary for admission into a select ensemble are a major focus of this class.